Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/virtualmachines_slides.md

 - VM might obtain exclusive access to some of your resources
 - Behaves (more or less) as native installation (root etc., system calls)
-- (Strict) separation from host operating system
+- (Strict) isolation from host operating system
 - Popular for
   - Safety critical tasks
   - Development and testing